 Here is a link to an article that should brighten your day!

-- On Lexis Advance, you can find Forms under Content Type and then FORMS.
+On Lexis, you can find Forms under Content Type and then FORMS.
 Then you can filter by state or by Practice Area.

-On Westlaw Edge, you can find Forms under Content Types and then FORMS.
+On Westlaw, you can find Forms under Content Types and then FORMS.
 Then you have the filter by Forms by State or Forms by Topic.

 Both platforms are offering Forms from the materials available on their platforms which means, in all probability, the forms are from different resources.
 So while you have both platforms available to you, search for specific forms on both Lexis Advance and Westlaw Edge and analyze the materials received.